dJonaitis/roetersstraat/README.md

 The agent-based model of the Roetersstraat is constructed using A/BStreet.
 This repository does not contain A/BStreet itself, which can be found [here](https://github.com/a-b-street/abstreet).

 This directory contains the code for creating the scenarios and the map files necessary to be able to replicate the model.
+### Instructions for running A/BStreet
+Clone this repository, and run the file ``scenario.py``.
+This will generate a JSON file in the root directory.

+Download A/BStreet and open it, going into the "Traffic Simulation Sandbox".
+Add the map by copying the contents of the GeoJSON file into A/BStreet when prompted.

+Select the scenario button, and select "Import from JSON".
+Then navigate to the root where the scneario was saved, and import it.
+### Scenarios
 An example scenario in A/BStreet can be found below.

 ```json